Cosmic-Infinity/WSA-Transfer/README.md

 <p align="center"><img align = "center" src="https://user-images.githubusercontent.com/64971616/192135484-23efc940-531e-46ba-8bd2-709143163fe6.png">
 </p>

 That's it!
-Your file will be waiting in the `Downloads` folder.
+Your file will be waiting in the `Downloads` folder within WSA.

 ## How it be?